hanami/guides/content/v1.3/introduction/getting-started.md

 The repository is also the place where you would define new methods to implement custom queries.

 To recap, we've seen how Hanami uses entities and repositories to model our data.
-Entities represent our behavior, while repositories use mappings to translate our entities to our data store.
+Entities represent our behavior, while repositories use mappings to translate our entities to and from our data store.
 We can use migrations to apply changes to our database schema.

 ### Displaying Dynamic Data